AAFC-BICoE/gbif-ipt-vagrant/README.md

 2) Change directory into the cloned repository: *cd gbif-ipt-vagrant*

 3) Modify relevant configuration in *config.yml*
-  * See networking section for more information on private vs public networking
+  * See networking section for more information on private vs public networking (VirtualBox and libvirt providers only)
   * See the hypervisor support section for more information

 4) Install vagrant: